Hirshabelle: History

 Hirshabelle is the last Federal member state (FMS) established in Somalia after a consensus agreement was reached by clan leaders.
 Hirshabelle consists of two regions, namely Hiraan and Middle Shabelle.
 The State was established under article 49 of the Federal Government of Somalia’s provisional constitution, which stipulates that based on a voluntary decision, two or more regions may merge to form a Federal Member State (FMS).
 The clan elders thereafter selected 97 members of parliament.

 In October 2016, local presidential elections were held, which were won by Ali Abdullahi Osoble.

 On 11 March 2017, the Hirshabelle Parliament approved a new Cabinet of 52 Ministers.

 In 2017, the Hirshabelle Parliament unconstitutionally removed Ali Abdullahi Osoble from the post of President due to a loss of confidence in which 66 deputies voted for a vote of no confidence without his presence with only 2 deputies opposing it and 6 deputies abstaining.

-In September 2017, Parliament elected Mohamed Abdi Ware as the new interim President, with immediate endorsement from the Federal Government..
+In September 2017, Parliament elected Mohamed Abdi Ware as the new interim President, with immediate endorsement from the Federal Government.

 Ali Abdullahi Hussein has held the position of President in Hirshabelle State since 2020.
 Out of the 99 members of Parliament, 86 cast their votes in favor of him, with the remaining 13 votes going to Abdirahman Jimale Osman.

 Administration

-The President of Hirshabelle is an executive head of Hirshabelle State of Somalia, the President is both head of state and head of government.
+The President of Hirshabelle is both the executive head of Hirshabelle State of Somalia and head of government.
 The President can appoint and dismiss Cabinet members.